its-Moha/Wallpaper-App-Using-Retrofit-and-Pagination/README.md

 *glide - image loading library for Android focused on smooth scrolling\
 *retrofit - A type-safe HTTP client for Android and Java\
-*Gson - objects to array list for storage